anandbabu2201/anandbabu2201/README.md

 ### A little about me...  <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">

-Highly skilled **Lead Software Engineer** with **12+** years of experience in designing, developing, and deploying softwaresolutions.
+**Lead Software Engineer** with **12+** years of experience in designing, developing, and deploying softwaresolutions.
 Expertise in full-stack development, system architecture, and team leadership.
 Proven track record ofdelivering high-performance applications, optimizing systems, and driving innovation.
 Adept at collaborating withcross-functional teams to deliver scalable, maintainable, and user-centric solutions.

  I'm a **Tech Enthusiast 💻 😃** passionate about learning and working with new tech.
 I love building interesting and amazing products that serve a great deal of purpose. <br/><br/>